QuantumBarcelona/Qiskit-Hackathon-BCN/README.md

 In this document we will present and discuss the different methods we have implemented.
 Each section will refer to a particular Python Notebook.

-We have also condensed all the versions of the algorithm in a library-like file [QIE.py](QIE.py), so it can be easily import and use into other files, like we are doing in the [Getting Started Notebook](QIE_Getting_Started.ipynb)
+We have also condensed all the versions of the algorithm in a library-like file [QIE.py](QIE.py), so it can be easily imported and useed into other files, like we have done in the [Getting Started Notebook](QIE_Getting_Started.ipynb)

 We firstly defined an evaluation metric called **Reconstruction Sqared Error**.
-That computes the sum of the squared difference pixel by pixel of the image.
+That computes the sum of the squared difference in brightness pixel by pixel of the image.
 This gives us a nice, objective metric to evaluate the performance of our algorithms.

 ## Version 1
 [Python Notebook](QIE-Version_1-6_Qubits.ipynb)

-We encode all $N^2 = 2^{2n}$ brightness values in the $N^2$ coefficient of a $2n$ qubit statevector.
+We encode all $N^2 = 2^{2n}$ brightness values in the $N^2$ coefficients of a $2n$ qubit statevector.
 Meaning the pixel intensity is encoded in the probability ampliude of the qubits.

 This can be done throught the following steps: